 My ongoing education includes conferences, workshops, and readings on a broad range of topics related to mental health and relational struggles including: Interpersonal Neurology, trauma, addiction, attachment, theoretical models and ethics.

-I am in the office Tuesday through Friday as well as offer limited evening appointments.
+I am in the office Monday, Wednesday and Thursday’s with limited evening appointments.

 Cash, check and major credit cards are all accepted.
 Payment is due at time of service.

 You may contact me by clicking on the “Request Appointment” tab and typing Sarah Knakal in the subject line of the email, or you may email me at firstname.lastname@example.org

 I welcome your questions and seek to collaborate in our work together.